oezeakachi/Cornerstone-Collection/README.md

 ## Cornerstone Collection
 -------------------------

-This collection leverages the cornerstone and pre-req-install role to provision servers in cloud-base environments
+This collection leverages the cornerstone and pre-req-install role to provision servers in cloud-based environments.
+Please look into each role for further information

 ## Playbook Ordering
 -------------------